nabilridhwan/Filer/README.md

 # Filer (v2)
 A 'file-explorer' in NodeJS

+## Why?
+I wanted to create my own knock-off of a storage system.
+So I created this!
+Any file or folder placed within the directory of this project (locally) will be fully accesible to other devices on the local network.
+For example: if I uploaded a video to a specific directory.
+My phone can access the item if it is on the same network connection as the host (my computer).

+## Disclaimer
+This 'product' is given to the client 'as is' and 'as available' without warranty or any kind of exchange, replacement or cancellation scheme.
+The client notes that the developer is not responsible for anything that happens to the client.
+This specific 'product' is licensed under the `GNU General Public License v3.0` license.

 ## Changelogs
 -   Now recursive file or directory viewing is enabled through the help of a counter variable.
 -   Changed default port from 3000 to 3030.
 (Will randomise this in the future)